 Ceiling Fans

-What Is A Sloped Ceiling Light Adapter?
+What Is An Angled Ceiling Light Adapter?

 Furthermore, for increased durability, this small adapter has a cylindrical framework composed of reinforced steel.
-It features a straight socket at the base and a rotating socket at the top that can be adjusted to fit the angle of the ceiling.
+It features a straight socket at the base and a rotating socket at the top that can be adjusted to fit the angle of the overhead.

-Best Lighting Options for Low Sloped Ceiling
+Best Lighting Options for Low Angled Ceiling

 Consider stylish and sleek lights, such as circular flush mount light fixtures with chrome accents that complement the rest of your furnishings for a sophisticated aesthetic.

 • Ceiling Fan: Employ low-profile lighting if your living room has a 7-foot ceiling to produce the illusion of ample elevation.
-Indeed, a ceiling fan with a compact shape and modern finish that fits your décor is a terrific pick.
+Indeed, a fan with a compact shape and modern finish that fits your décor is a terrific pick.

 • Think about how much lighting is required in your interior space.